JJarratt/mood-tracker/README.md

 ## Project Description

-A website to evaluate mood.
+A tool to evaluate mood.

 ## Features

 - 10 mood questions and responses.
-- Returns a mood score between 0-100.
+- Gives a mood score between 0-100.
 - Includes the date and time.

 ## Acknowledgements